-- The first day of the second calendar month which follows a period of not more than three consecutive calendar months during which she/he averaged less than 145 work hours per month. - The first day of the month following the employer's failure to resolve delinquencies or remit all contributions due on behalf of all hours reported for all Participants. - If following a period when previously reported as a Stakeholder, the employer stops reporting hours for such individual who remains in the employ of the employer in any capacity, the first day of the second calendar month.
+- If performing work covered under a collective bargaining agreement, the first day of the second calendar month which follows a period of not more than three consecutive calendar months during which he or she averaged less than 145 work hours per month. - The first day of the month following the employer's failure to resolve delinquencies or remit all contributions due on behalf of all hours reported for all Participants. - If following a period when previously reported as a Stakeholder, the employer stops reporting hours for such individual who remains in the employ of the employer in any capacity, the first day of the second calendar month.